+The BDO will require submission of current and past broadband deployment activities within the state of Texas, as well as all activities outside of Texas to demonstrate at least two consecutive years of relevant experience.
+Further, each eligible applicant is required to certify timely submission of Form 477 data.
 With respect to ownership, the BDO will follow the Code of Federal Regulations to obtain prospective subgrantee ownership information as set forth in 47 C.F.R. § 1.2112(a)(1)-(7).
 Each eligible applicant will be required to certify all information submitted to be true, complete and accurate.

-Detail how the Eligible Entity will require prospective subgrantees that have provided a voice and/or broadband service, to certify that it has timely filed Commission Form 477s and the Broadband DATA Act submission, if applicable, as required during this period and otherwise has complied with the Commission's rules and regulations.
+Detail how the Eligible Entity will require prospective subgrantees that have provided a voice and/or broadband service, to certify that it has timely filed Commission Form 477s and the Broadband DATA Act submission, if applicable, as required during this Period and otherwise has complied with the Commission's rules and regulations.

-Within the grant application, each eligible applicant is required to certify timely submission of serviceability data to the Federal Communications Commission, as required by the Broadband DATA Act and the Commission's rules and regulations.
-When making awards, as authorized by state statute, the BDO shall give preference, as indicated in the scoring rubric, to an applicant that provides its most recent serviceability data to the office, in compliance with Texas Government Code Section 4901.0106(b)(4).
-All such certifications will occur when an authorized officer of the applicant affixes their signature to the application.
+Within the grant application, each eligible applicant is required to certify timely submission of Form 477 data, the Broadband DATA Act and serviceability data submission to the BDO in accordance with Texas Government Code Section 490I.0105(g).
+When making awards, as authorized by state statute, the BDO shall give preference to an applicant that provides its most recent serviceability data to the office.